This blog post was originally posted on February 13, 2013 and was updated on October 9, 2017.

 See a flamenco show

 Flamenco is a dance of passion, love and strength: an ideal show for a Valentine’s night out.
 There are a few restaurants and bars that showcase flamenco while providing a traditional Spanish meal in old Madrid.
 Cardamomo (Calle Echegaray, 15) is one of the best places to see flamenco in Madrid.
 They accept reservations for just the show, which we recommend.
 After the show you can always extend the evening by hopping around the center’s tapas bars or by going for a cocktail.
 This makes for the complete romantic evening with your significant other and the perfect way to spend Valentine’s Day in Madrid!
-If you’d like to make the evening extra special, book a private Madrid Tapas and Flamenco Tour with us.
-You’ll enjoy the best local tapas and wine with an amazing show!

 Take a cooking class